Are you one of the millions of Americans that struggle to keep the fitted sheet securely in place?

 - The buttons show from the outside

-While you will have to lift each end of the mattress is a bit more than if you were just using traditional fitted sheet bands, this system is permanent, and does not require a fresh re-installation every time you change your sheets.
-Just snap the buttons in place, and you’re done.
+But this system is permanent, and does not require a fresh re-installation every time you change your sheets.
+Just snap the buttons in place, and then you’re done.

-1.)
-Position the buttons towards the bottom edge of the mattress.
-They hold much better that way then when placed towards the top half of the mattress.
+- Position the buttons towards the bottom edge of the mattress.
+They hold much better that way than when placed towards the top half of the mattress.